mschmitt/shocpp/README.md

 ### Websocket message format

-The format of the outer OCPP payload is outlined in the occp-j specification PDF.
+The format of the outer OCPP payload is outlined in the ocpp-j specification PDF.

 ### OCPP observations on go-eCharger Gemini